yytkal/notes/tech/assembly.md

 # CS
 #card
-code segment
-^1610437448020
+code segment, contains all instructions to be executed ^1610437448020

 # SS
 #card
-stack segment
+stack segment, contains data and return address of procedures or subroutines.
 ^1610437448028

 # DS
 #card
-data segment
+data segment, store starting address of data segment ^1610437448037
-^1610437448037

 # \[SI\]